-Students have the choice to participate in two outdoor programmes from the following activities:
+Students have the choice to participate in 2 outdoor adventure activities from the following list:

-Climbing; Mountain biking; Canoeing or Dinghy Sailing:

-Students will work towards their Bronze or Silver award in both their chosen activities - For more information see the outdoor education programme on the school's website.

-Bikeability award (Level 3):

-Open for students who had no previous experience of the Bikeability programme at primary school and have completed their Levels 1 and 2 in year 7.

-Residential Ski Trip
+- 1. Climbing; Mountain biking; Canoeing or Dinghy Sailing: - 1.
+Students will work towards their Bronze or Silver award in both their chosen activities For more information see the outdoor education programme on the school's website. - 2.
+Bikeability award (Level 3): - 1.
+Open for students who had no previous experience of the Bikeability programme at primary school and have completed their Levels 1 and 2 in year 7. - 3.
+Residential Ski Trip (This may happen in Year 8 or Year 9)